Brett-Tanner/Journal/2023/Nov_23.md

     - Printable template with kids' names and a color which shows their photo status

+  - [] Look into HAML for templating rather than ERB, as well as the other options like phlex or components
   - See if the occasional memory problems are actually something more like [this](https://www.engineyard.com/blog/thats-not-a-memory-leak-its-bloat/)
     - [] Also loading all the TimeSlots and Options from the start when calculating Invoice costs
     - [] Also maybe Rack::Bug, or a newer version of something similar since it was last updated in 2015